We all hate it, but the human body has its own marvellous, intricate coping skills – sweating!

 Exercise is good as it improves circulation to the skin, which will boost hair growth, but it will also increase sweat.
 If you want to prevent hair loss, simply make sure you clean your hair and scalp correctly after exercising.

-Wash your hair regularly.
 Try using a pH balanced shampoo.
 You don’t have to use shampoo every time you wash your hair, but be sure to wash the roots of your hair.
 Over-shampooing will cause your hair to be drier as you lose your natural oils, so be careful not to do so!
 When using a shampoo be sure to rinse thoroughly.

 Also, use a conditioner – but only apply conditioner to the tips of your hair, not the roots.

-Drink plenty of water to keep your body hydrated.
+Keep your body hydrated.
 A healthy diet, a healthy lifestyle and a good nutritional supplement designed specifically for hair health will help reduce hair loss.

 The bottom line is that sweat can have both positive and negative effects on your hair.
 Provided you follow the ideas above, it will do more good than bad.